 Church of St. Adalbert

-The church of St. Adalbert was originally Romanesque, but rebuilt in the Baroque style in the seventeenth and eighteenth centuries.
-An exhibition on the history of the Krakow Market is in the basement of the church.
+The church of St. Adalbert (Church of St. Wojciech) was originally built in the 11th century in the Romanesque style, but rebuilt in the Baroque style in the 17th and 18th centuries.
+An exhibition on the history of the Kraków's Market Square is in the basement of the church.

 About this building